VirtoCommerce/vc-docs/dev_docs/docs/Tutorials-and-How-tos/Tutorials/creating-custom-module.md

 }
 ```

-and another one called `BlogEntity.cs` with the following code:
+In the *Data Project Models* directory, add a file named `BlogEntity.cs` with the following code:

 ```csharp
 using MyCoolCompany.MyCoolModule.Core.Models;